Kotlin Generic Variance Modifiers

 .

-Those variance modifiers are illustrated in the below diagram:
+These variance modifiers are illustrated in the diagram below:

-At this point, you might be wondering how those variance modifiers are useful.
-Especially the contravariance might sound strange to you.
-Let me show you some examples.
+At this point, you might be wondering how these variance modifiers are useful.
+In particular, contravariance might sound strange to you, so let me show you some examples.

 List variance